Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 1) **Simulate additional data**
    - Real data obtained from [Audience View](https://audience-view.com/#/)
       - Demographic breakdown of users who have searched for an _iPhone 7_ or _Samsung Galaxy S8_
-   - Additional data simulated in the same ratios
+   - Additional data simulated in the same ratios as the original data taken from _Audience View_

 2) **Naive Bayes**
    - Classify potential customers by demographics using a _Naive Bayes_ model